essential-contributions/pint/docs/book/src/basics/custom_types/match.md

 {{#include ../../../../../examples/ch_3_5_3.pnt:coins_1}}
 ```

-Let’s break down the `match` statement above.
+Let’s break down the `match` expression above.
 First we list the `match` keyword followed by an
 expression, which in this case is the value `coin`.
 This seems very similar to a conditional
 expression used with `cond`, but there’s a big difference: with `cond`, the condition needs to
 evaluate to a Boolean value, but here it has to be a union variant of `Coin` because this is the